patrickhuang112/allaboutpatrick/website.md

 <br />

-<pre>"git status" </pre> I used this command to view what content was to be pushed online.
+<pre>git status </pre> I used this command to view what content was to be pushed online.

-<pre>"git add "file name" </pre> I used this command to add revised local files to be pushed online.
+<pre>git add "file name" </pre> I used this command to add revised local files to be pushed online.

-<pre>"git commit -am "comment" </pre> I used this command to add a comment detailing what was changed in the local file.
+<pre>git commit -am "comment" </pre> I used this command to add a comment detailing what was changed in the local file.

-<pre>"git push" </pre>I used this command to push comments and local files online.
+<pre>git push</pre>I used this command to push comments and local files online.
 <Br />
 <br />
 <Br />